-Groove to some great hip hop and rap music in this free festival hosted for upcoming talent.
-Get lost in the musical performances through the night in the cool breeze.
+Groove to some great hip hop and rap music in this free festival.

-It is usually held in the amphitheater and is open air.
-Jacksonville city itself is a very popular tourist spot to visit.
+It is usually held in the amphitheater and in the open air.

-The city is also great for shopping at some high end boutiques as well as getting local souvenirs to carry back home.
+The city is also great for shopping, as it has some high-end boutiques and local souvenirs to bring back home.